dlce-eva/dlce-eva/doc/cldf_for_dummies.md

     -   <https://github.com/cldf/cldf/#readme>
     -   <https://cldf.clld.org/>

+## Dictionary
+In CLDF, there are some specific terms that are good to know about.

+property = column in a table
+component = table which conforms to specific CLDF-rules

 ## How to know if you’re dealing with a CLDF-dataset

 You are dealing with a CLDF-data set if there is a file ending with the